fanelenan7/rails-users-sessions-flash-cookies/adding-sessions.md

 - **`before_action`**: A method (or collection of methods) that runs before every single controller action.
 You can declare `before_action` in any controller.
 - **`ApplicationController`**: The class from which every single controller inherits (i.e. `class SessionController < ApplicationController`).
 That means if you do something in `ApplicationController`, it also applies to every other controller.

-This `before_action` will check if a User exists in the Postgres database with an ID that matches `session[:user_id]`.
-(If we haven't set `session[:user_id]` yet it will be `nil`, and so won't match any Users anyway.)
+This `before_action` will check if a User exists in the database with an id that matches `session[:user_id]`.
+If we haven't set `session[:user_id]` yet it will be `nil` and so won't match any Users anyway.

 If a matching User does exist, ActiveRecord will put that user into an instance variable called `@current_user`.

-This `@instance_variable` behaves like any other instance variable in a controller: you can access it in your views.
+This instance variable behaves like any other instance variable in a controller: you can access it in your views.

 ## 7. Finish Updating Navigation